smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

     </tbody>
 </table>

-NOTE: the inference values are results from my on 3 different devices: Mac M1 / iPhone 2020SE / Samsung Galaxy A71
+NOTE: the inference values are results from my own mini-benchmark on 3 different
+devices: Mac M1 / iPhone 2020SE / Samsung Galaxy A71

 #### Playtesting